-The SKBOWE PWM Filter the only plug-n-play harness that lets you safely run any aftermarket HID kit on the low beam circuit in a Volvo C30, S40, V50, or C70 (P1 Chassis) vehicles originally equipped with halogen (H7, H11) headlights.
+The SKBOWE PWM Filter is the only plug-n-play harness that lets you safely run any aftermarket HID kit on the low beam circuit of Volvo C30, S40, V50, or C70 (P1 Chassis) vehicles originally equipped with halogen (H7, H11) headlights.
 The SKBOWE is an open-source project designed by a Volvo S40 owner and enthusiast in 2016.
 While the goal of this site is primarily to provide accurate information on P1 HID retrofitting, as a service to the Volvo community, one hundred (100) SKBOWE units total will be manufactured and sold at cost.

 What’s This All About?